Genus-zero Permutation-twisted Conformal Blocks for Tensor Product Vertex Operator Algebras: The Tensor-factorizable Case: Introduction

 is free with $N-1$ free generators.
 For each $j$, let $\upepsilon_j$ be an anticlockwise circle in $W_j\setminus\{x_j\}$ from and to $\upgamma_j(0)$, and let

 Our assumption is that $\Gamma$ is generated by the homotopy classes $[\upalpha_1],\dots,[\upalpha_N]$.
 Thus, the monodromy on $\Pbb^1\setminus\Sbf$ is determined by that around the marked points.

-Now, fix a homomorphism $\Gamma\rightarrow\Perm(E)$, namely, an action of $\Gamma$ on the finite set $E$.
+Now, fix a homomorphism $\Gamma\rightarrow\Perm(E)$ (where $\Perm(E)$ is the group of bijections of $E$), namely, a group action of $\Gamma$ on the finite set $E$.
 We let $g_j$ be the action of $[\upalpha_j]$.
 Then these $g_\blt$ determine the action of $\Gamma$, and we call the $g_\blt$ arising from the actions of $\Gamma$ \textit{admissible} (with respect to $\fk P$).
 These group elements determine the types of twisted modules associated to the marked points.